EmrayP/NinjaOne/ReadMe.md

 ## Generating Reports

 After running the tests, you can generate Cucumber reports.
 These reports will be available in the `target/Cucumber-Reports` directory.
 After the workflow actions are completed, the `pages build and deployment` job will run.
-Under `pages build and deployment`, you can see the report link.
-Click on the link to view the report.
-The report is available at:
+Under `pages build and deployment`, you can see the report link from index.html

 ## Interpreting the Results